kpabellan/adafruit-bot/README.md

 2. Enter your proxies and separate them by a new line.

 ### Two-factor Authentication

 1. Enable two-factor authentication in account settings.
-2. Instead of scanning the QR code, you will want to click the "No Camera?" option.
+2. Click the "No Camera?" option.
 3. Copy the code and insert it in the `config.js` file as "twoFactorSecret".
+4. Scan the QR code with your authenticator app.
+5. Enter the authentication code.

 ###  User information